Keep your powder dry

 English Idiom: Keep your powder dry

-As you are working today remember to keep your powder dry, so you will be able to react quickly to any situation that arises.
+As you work today, remember to keep your powder dry so you can react quickly to any situation that arises.

 Posted